U.S. top court rules against Cisco Systems in patent infringement fight

 In April 2011, a jury awarded Commil almost $63.8 million in damages.
 A judge subsequently added $10.3 million in interest.

-In June 2013, the appeals court ordered a retrial, concluding in part that Cisco should be allowed to mount the "good faith" defense.
+In June 2013, the appeals court ordered a retrial, concluding in part that Cisco should be allowed to mount the "good faith" defence.

-The high court ruled in an opinion written by Justice Anthony Kennedy that Cisco's belief that the patent was invalid was not a legitimate defense.
+The high court ruled in an opinion written by Justice Anthony Kennedy that Cisco's belief that the patent was invalid was not a legitimate defence.

 Washington-based intellectual property lawyer William Jackson said the ruling means "the patent owner must merely prove that the other party knew of the patent and intended to induce infringement - not that the party had any particular belief about validity."